collaide/repository-manager/README.md

 # If user2 add an item in the share, he can choose if the permission ':can_add' is true or false, but he can't put ':can_remove' to true (because he don't have this permission himself).
 ```

-If it has the authorisation, an object can remove items to a share.
+If it has the authorisation, an object can remove items from a share.
 ```ruby
 # user1 want to remove group2 from this share
 user1.removeItemsToShare(share, group2)